dashkite/kaiko/docs/reference/functions/error.md

 ## Description

-Log a value as an error.
+Log a value in the context of an error.
 Returns the value being logged, which allows `log` to be used as a combinator.
 Convenience for `log "error", value`.